-When you work for a customer support team long enough, you'll start to notice some patterns in the cases that you work on.
+When you work for a customer support team long enough, you'll start to notice some patterns in the cases that come across your desk.
 A lot of times customers ask related questions or are confused about similar tools, making you undergo the same troubleshooting steps again and again.

-Don't get me wrong, this consistency is great once you're a seasoned vet, but obtaining that expert- level of product knowledge doesn't always come quickly for beginners.
-Wouldn't it be great though, if you could streamline the process for all of your new reps?
+Don't get me wrong — this consistency is great once you're a seasoned customer support representative.
+But obtaining that expert level of product knowledge doesn't always come quickly for beginners.
+Wouldn't it be great if you could streamline the process for all of your new reps?

 HappyFox is a help desk software that's built around ticket automation.
 Its support ticketing tools pre-fill ticket properties when they're created, saving customer service reps time in their workflow.
 The software also provides templates that businesses can distribute amongst their customer service teams.
 By sharing these ticket templates across the entire department, companies can create a consistent tone and layout for customer-facing communications.

-Samanage is a cloud-based help desk that includes "incident management software."
+SolarWinds is a cloud-based help desk that includes "incident management software."
 This feature doubles as a ticketing system and simplifies how tickets are created and organized within the organization.
-Reps are provided with pre-written rules and checklists which help them complete tasks faster and improve the customer's experience with your brand.
+Reps are provided with pre-written rules and checklists that help them complete tasks faster and improve the customer's experience with your brand.
 Additionally, implementing proactive steps like these creates a consistent and clear workflow that's easy for new reps to learn.

 LiveAgent manages customer communications by turning every new customer service engagement into a ticket.
 Once the ticket is created, LiveAgent distributes the case to an available employee or shared inbox.
 This not only organizes incoming requests, but it also makes it easier for customer service teams to streamline information to other departments in the company.
 Reps can work with teams like product management and marketing, and share insights regarding specific customer interactions with the business.